 Based on Jung’s notion of the Self as the God within, an innate image in the psyche, this discussion will describe some of the ways in which our images of God might evolve over the full course of our lives, rather than being dependent on traditional doctrinal and dogmatic accounts of God.
 It will explore some of the problems associated with traditional theistic God-images and explain Jung’s alternative approach.
 It also will describe many symbolic manifestations of the Self and the ways they may be projected onto external savior figures or even onto people.

-Compare Jung’s notion of the dark side of the divine with traditional benevolent God-images.
+Using at least two examples, differentiate Jung’s notion of the dark side of the divine with traditional benevolent God-images.

 Further Psychological Type Development Later in Life: John Beebe